yvelikova/axway-open-docs/content/en/blog/news/axwaydocs_are_opensource.md

 ## Coming soon

-ReadMeFirst team is currently working on migrating the API Gateway and API Manager 7.7 content to this workflow, and we will be continually improving the new process based on your feedback.
+ReadMeFirst team is currently working on migrating the API Gateway and API Manager content to this workflow, and we will be continually improving the new process based on your feedback.

 Thanks a lot!

 Andrea Mussap‌ and Alex Earnshaw‌

-ReadMeFirst * API Management and AMPLIFY Central Content Development Team